emuvi/adpeople/README.md

 # AdPeople

-AdPeople is an application with all the tools of information on people that a company may need.
+AdPeople is a Qinpel user application with all the tools of information on people that a company may need.
 This app is part of the AdMister applications.